NEH: Patient Health Through Narrative Medicine

 Lang Youth Medical Program at NYP

 We connect with future medical scholars in The Lang Youth Medical Program.
 Beginning in seventh grade, a group of students from Manhattan are selected to participate in this six year long science enrichment and internship program offered through Columbia University Medical Center and New York Presbyterian Hospital.
-Each spring, the Program in Narrative Medicine hosts a six week long Narrative Medicine workshop series.
+Each spring, the Division of Narrative Medicine hosts a six week long Narrative Medicine workshop series.
 This workshop series introduces students to the framework of Narrative Medicine, while also allowing them to experience its practice first hand.

 Literature at Work